-We simplified the following outline from the government fact sheet released 21 July 2020
+We simplified the following outline from the government fact sheet released 21 July 2020, regarding the Jobkeeper extension.

 The Australian Government announced on 21 July 2020 an extension to the JobKeeper program until 28 March 2021.

 WARNING NOTE: The following information comes from the Australian Government – Treasury outlining the Government’s response.
 The following response must still pass legislation through Parliament before becoming legal.
 Please speak to us at Bishop Collins before taking any action, and for more information and clarity on how this will affect your business.

 The JobKeeper Payment, which was originally due to run until 27 September 2020, will now continue to eligible businesses (including the self-employed) and not-for-profits until 28 March 2021,

 From 28 September 2020 to 3 January 2021, the JobKeeper Payment rates will be:

 - $1,200 per fortnight for all eligible employees and business participants who were working in the business or not-for-profit for 20 hours or more per week on average in the month of February 2020; and

 - $750 per fortnight for other eligible employees and business participants.

 From 4 January 2021 to 28 March 2021, the JobKeeper Payment rates will be: